Gladstone Mills: Public service

 Michael Manley appointed Mills as the first chairman of Jamaica's Electoral Advisory Committee (EAC), a position that he assumed in 1973 and held until 1979.
 This organisation helped defuse the political violence that was then rampant in Jamaica, by pursuing electoral reforms and taking control of Jamaica's electoral process away from politicians, placing it instead in the hands of a body that included not only political representatives but also independent, impartial members.

 In a 1995 speech, Manley, the long-time leader of the People's National Party, was effusive in his praise for Mills's work with the EAC:

 It says everything about Gladstone Mills that at a time of genuine crisis in Jamaica, the two political parties accepted him to be chairman of the Electoral Advisory Committee ...
 History will say that this may have been Mills' greatest single contribution to his nation.
 The emergence of the Jamaican democracy from the storm of the late '70s to the relative calm of today's politics owes much to his cool guidance and this flashpoint in our political process.
 Now we debate public indifference to politics; not whether we can survive them.

 In a speech at Mills's funeral in 2004, Opposition Leader Edward Seaga of the Jamaica Labour Party voiced a similar opinion:

 "[Mills] was always fair and was a symbol of non-partisanship...
 His role at the Electoral Advisory Committee since 1979 will forever be the apex of his career in public service.
 His iron integrity, steady demeanour, and excellent management crafted the EAC into one of the most important and highly regarded bodies in public life, giving Jamaica a model for problem-solving which may be applied to other areas.

+Prime minister P. J. Patterson said in tribute to Mills that "his contribution to national life was towering and extremely significant to the nation building process."